phylum-dev/phylum-ci/.github/pull_request_template.md

 - [ ] Have you created sufficient tests?
 - [ ] Have you updated all affected documentation?
 - [ ] Have you updated the CHANGELOG?
+- [ ] Have you applied labels to this PR, to usually include at least one `Semver-*` label?

 ## Issue